- Town Manager

 The Department of Public Health has announced they have found West Nile positive mosquitoes in one of the traps in the East quadrant of Stoughton.
 The Stoughton Board of Health advises individuals in the Town of Stoughton to take precautionary measures to avoid being bitten by mosquitoes.
-Precautionary information is below and can be obtained by dialing the following Board of Health Hotline: #781-232-9280.
+Precautionary information is below and can be obtained by calling the Board of Health Hotline at 781-232-9280.

-More information, including all WNV and EEE positive results, can be found on the Arbovirus Surveillance Information web page at https://www.mass.gov/service-details/mosquito-control-and-spraying or by calling the DPH Epidemiology Program at 617-983-6800.
+More information, including all WNV and EEE positive results, can be found on the Arbovirus Surveillance Information website or by calling the DPH Epidemiology Program at 617-983-6800.

 Avoid Mosquito Bites

-Be Aware of Peak Mosquito Hours.
+Be aware of peak mosquito hours.
 The hours from dusk to dawn are peak biting times for many mosquitoes.
-Consider rescheduling outdoor activities that occur during evening or early morning hours.
+Consider rescheduling outdoor activities that occur during the evening or early morning hours.

 Mosquito-Proof Your Home

-Drain Standing Water.
+Drain standing water.
 Mosquitoes lay their eggs in standing water.
 Limit the number of places around your home for mosquitoes to breed by either draining or discarding items that hold water.
 Check rain gutters and drains.
-Empty any unused flowerpots and wading pools, and change water in birdbaths frequently.
+Empty any unused flowerpots and wading pools, and change the water in birdbaths frequently.